xiaolaba/gavrasm_CHT/README.md

   Windows 10, CHT/BIG5, codepage 950
   Console output: no proper CHT characters set display ! except English string
   ASM listing : BIG5 characters set is able to display properly with win10 and editor used.

+  this is a little extra effort, to uses ConvertZ, a tool for code page conversion, the CHT version is therefore copy to CHS version easily, Simplified Chinese Language interface (CHS or CN), you can download <a href="https://github.com/xiaolaba/gavrasm_CHT/blob/master/gavrlang_chs.pas">gavrlang_chs.pas</a>